79.3% of mothers are granted sole custody of their children. Court-ordered custody arrangements show this notable statistic.

 - Sexual abuse

-And, psychological, emotional, and verbal abuse includes behaviors like:
+Psychological, emotional, and verbal abuse include behaviors like:

 - Rejecting the child